-4. Number Match: This game is great for practicing mental math skills.
+4. Number Match: This game is great for practising mental math skills.
 Please have your child match numbers together until they reach a certain number or until they get through the game board.
 For example, “I saw five cars go by in a hurry.”

 In the world of puzzles and brain teasers, there are many different types to choose from.
 Whether your child is looking for classic riddles or something more challenging, a mystery will be tailor-made.
 With many options available, figuring out where to start can take time.
 Here are five classic riddles that will test even the most seasoned puzzler: